Prototype · bat.prosdfw.com

 Rehabilitation

-We rescue and rehabilitate injured and orphaned bats 24/7.
-We're the alternative to euthanasia for bats in Central Texas β€” caring for each one until it's ready to return to the wild.
+We rescue and rehabilitate injured and orphaned bats 24/7 — the only alternative to euthanasia for bats across nine counties in Central Texas.
+Each animal receives individualized care until it's ready to return to the wild.

 Conflict Resolution